ThoreKr/synapse-reporting-bot/README.md

-APP_DB_PASSWORD (Required): Password to access synapse database APP_STATE_FILE (Optional): File to store state information (access token, last sent event) in APP_DEVICE_NAME (Optional): Name of the device to send to the homeserver LOGLEVEL (Optinal): Standard Python Logger Loglevel to use
+APP_DB_PASSWORD (Required): Password to access synapse database APP_STATE_FILE (Optional): File to store state information (access token, last sent event) in APP_DEVICE_NAME (Optional): Name of the device to send to the homeserver APP_POLL_INTERVAL (Optional): Interval to poll the DB for new reports LOGLEVEL (Optinal): Standard Python Logger Loglevel to use
 ```